-In the third quarter of 2023, we announced plans to close two manufacturing facilities, located in Tijuana, Mexico and Vista, California as part of our footprint rationalization activities.
-We expect to incur pre-tax restructuring expenses and other closure costs of approximately \$18.8 million, primarily consisting of \$7.9 million in restructuring severance and employee-related charges, \$ 6.6 million in asset-related charges and \$2.2 million in equipment relocation and facility restoration costs.
+(2) The inventory and other closure costs of approximately \$18.8 million, primarily consisting of \$7.9 million in restructuring severance and employee-related product-related non-cash charges \$6.6 million in asset-related charges and \$2.2 million in equipment relocation and facility restoration costs.
 Through March 30, 2024, we recorded approximately \$16.3 million of restructuring expenses and other closure costs in connection with the announced closures, consisting of \$7.5 million in restructuring severance and employee-related charges, \$6.6 million in asset-related charges and \$2.2 million in equipment relocation and facility restoration costs.
-Additionally, we recorded \$ 1.5 million in other non-cash inventory charges in 2023 in Cost of Sales, which were detrimental to Adjusted EBITDA.
-We recorded approximately \$4.2 million of restructuring expenses and other closure costs in the three months ended March 30, 2024, consisting primarily of \$2.9 million of asset-related charges and \$1.2 million of equipment relocation costs.
-We expect to incur a total pre-tax cash outlay of approximately \$ 11.0 million by the end of 2024 in connection with the announced closures, of which, \$8.7 million of cash outlay has been incurred as of March 30, 2024.
+Additionally, we recorded \$1.5 million in other non-cash inventory charges incurred during 2023 were included in Cost of Sales which were detrimental to Adjusted EBITDA.
+We recorded approximately \$4.2 million of restructuring expenses and other closure costs in the three months ended March 30, 2024, consisting primarily Consolidated Statement of \$2.9 million of asset-related charges and \$1.2 million of equipment relocation costs.
+We expect to incur a total pre-tax cash outlay of approximately \$11.0 million by the end of 2024 in connection with the announced closures, of which, \$8.7 million of cash outlay has been incurred as of March 30, 2024.
+Operations.